Tony Yang (businessman)

-Yang Jianxin (杨建新), more commonly known as Tony Yang or Antonio Lim in the Philippines, is a Chinese businessman based in Cagayan de Oro.
+Yang Jianxin (杨建新), more commonly known as Tony Yang or Antonio Maestrado Lim in the Philippines, is a Chinese businessman based in Cagayan de Oro.

 Early life

 A Chinese citizen, Tony Yang was born as Yang Jianxin in Jinjiang, Quanzhou in Fujian province.
 His false Filipino birth certificate lists his birthdate as September 4, 1970.

 Career

 Yang under the encouragement of his grandfather would move to the Philippines around 1998 or 1999 to start his business venture in the country.
 He would use Philippine identity documents including a birth certificate which he was able to obtain in 2004 which Yang said was fraudulently procured by his grandfather.
 He says he solely use "Antonio Lim" for Philippine legal documents and transactions.

 Yang would establish prominent business ties in the city of Cagayan de Oro in Mindanao where he often referred to by the Antonio Lim name in the local industry.